s-kostyaev/ivy-erlang-complete/README.md

 `distel` is great.
 I think `distel` much better then this package.
 But I can't use it on my job for erlang developement.
 Only licensed nodes can connect to cluster, distel nodes can not.
-I try to use esense instead.
+I was trying to use esense instead.
 But esense project is now dead and nobody fix crashes in it.
 So I start this project.